Tigray genocide: New Lines Institute Report

-Designating Genocide
+Designating genocide

-The 1946 United Nations General Assembly (UNGA) declared the genocide convention, outlining the definition of genocide and listing the crimes.
+The 1946 United Nations General Assembly (UNGA) declared the Genocide Convention, outlining the definition of genocide and listing associated crimes.
 Though the declaration defined genocide, it was other UN organs that interpreted the law, the final arbiter being the International Court of Justice (ICJ).
-The ICJ and other international tribunals, such as the International Criminal Court (ICC), have, through time, established the conditions that need to be fulfilled for a crime to be designated a genocide.
+The ICJ and other international tribunals, such as the International Criminal Court (ICC), have established the conditions that need to be fulfilled for a crime to be designated a genocide.
 Those conditions are broadly classified into three: targeting of a protected group, acts that target the group in whole or in part, and intent to destroy.

-Tigrayans as a Protected Group
+Tigrayans as a protected group

 The UN Genocide Convention stipulates that a targeted group can be defined based on ethnicity, nation, race, or religion.
 As such, Tigrayans are mainly categorized under ethnic or subnational grouping.
-Tigrayans are at the center of long Ethiopian history, starting from the Axumite empire in the 1st - 7th century which was situated in current-day Tigray highlands and the city of Axum, the battle of Adwa to defeat the Italian invasion in 1896, and the many rebellions of the 20th century against central Ethiopian governments.
+Tigrayans have long played a key role in Ethiopian history, starting from the Axumite empire in the 1st–7th century which was situated in the current-day Tigrayan highlands and the city of Axum, the Battle of Adwa to defeat the Italian invasion in 1896, and the many rebellions of the 20th century against central Ethiopian governments.
 This long history has created a distinct ethnic identity with a unique language, Tigrinya, and culture.